PANTHèRE de CARTIER: THE ORIGIN AND EVOLUTION

 BIRTH OF PANTHèRE – THE DAME à Là PANTHèRE, 1914

-The founder of Cartier, the Luxury French Jewelry brand, Louis Cartier, had commissioned George Barbier to create a watercolor painting of a woman, The Dame à la Panthere, wearing a long necklace with a panther at her feet, in the year 1914.
-Louis Cartier was so captivated by the art that he applied it to Cartier’s advertisements which became its symbol in no time.
+The founder of Cartier, the Luxury French jewellery brand, Louis Cartier, commissioned George Barbier to create a watercolour painting of a woman, The Dame à la Panthere, in 1914.
+Wearing a long necklace with a panther at her feet, the painting became its symbol in no time.
+Louis Cartier was so captivated by the art that he applied it to Cartier’s advertisements.
 Around this period, the brand introduced its first animal designs with the panther theme to the public.
 And the panther theme is often attributed to this painting, The Dame à la Panthere.
-Putting a panther on the foot of a woman was shrouded in mystery.
-But Cartier expert Geo Cramer had a possible explanation: at the beginning of the 20th century, big cats were en vogue for expressing femininity.
-In fact, the beast served as the ultimate expression of femininity.

 THE FIRST PANTHèRE WRISTWATCH, 1914

-Later that same year, the first piece of panther jewelry came into existence, a watch designed by the famous French designer Charles Jacqueau that looked like the spotted coat of one of the magnificent felines.
+Later that same year, the first piece of panther jewellery came into existence, a watch designed by the famous French designer Charles Jacqueau that looked like the spotted coat of one of the magnificent felines.
 The 1914 Cartier wristwatch featuring a motif of panther spots came with a round case in polished platinum, pavéd with rose-cut diamonds and onyx.

-Cartier was one of the first jewelers to use platinum in their luxurious creations and was also the first to incorporate a panther motif as a trademark on their exclusive pieces.
-Since its first appearance on a female wristwatch, the panther has become an icon and classic symbol of Cartier timepieces.
+Cartier was one of the first jewellers to use platinum in their luxurious creations and was also the first to incorporate a panther motif as a trademark on their exclusive pieces.
+Since its first appearance on a female wristwatch, the panthère has become an icon and classic symbol of Cartier timepieces.
 And the emblem of confident femininity, free of all conventions, has given everything it touches an air of chic sophistication.

 PEAU de PANTHèRE, 1915

 A year later, the panther pattern appeared on the second piece.
 In 1915, Cartier created the first pendant watch with diamond and onyx, which featured the celebrated Peau de Panthère or panther-skin decoration for the brand.
-Onyx pieces were carved in various shapes to resemble spots into a ground of pavé-set diamonds.
+Onyx pieces were carved in various shapes to resemble spots on a ground of pavé-set diamonds.

 PANTHèRE